Holidays such as Christmas and Thanksgiving are my favorite time of year.

 This didn’t happen while he was with me.

 Mr. Odie took an ornament off the tree and ate it!
-Thanks God it wasn’t glass or it would have been much more serious.
+Thank God it wasn’t glass or it would have been much more serious.

 It was metal and wood I believe.
 He had to have his stomach pumped at the emergency vet.
 Poor baby!